andy327/play-elevators/README.md

 There are four available routes that are converted into actions: adding a passenger, moving the passenger to a specific floor, querying for a passenger's current location, and requesting the status of all the lifts.

-Adding and moving a passenger result in simple 200-level response for success, or a 400 response for bad requests.
+Adding and moving a passenger result in simple 200-level responses for success, or a 400 response for bad requests.
 The location and status endpoints are for requesting information about the dispatcher or passengers, and these return a JSON response.
 The `JSONMapping` object is responsible for defining macros to automatically map objects that we receive from the actor messages into JSON objects.
 If you're a particularly web-savvy developer, these responses should be all you need to design a front-end for a user to to interact with the dispatcher system directly and to visualize the results.